hardbyte/qabot/README.md

 - Store all queries, actions, and answers in a table
 - Optional settings to switch to different LLM
 - Inject AWS credentials into duckdb so we can access private resources in S3
+- A version that uses document embeddings - probably not in this app as needs Torch